 DOC6.1.3 The situation where it is necessary to reduce Demand due to Civil Emergencies is dealt with in Distribution Operating Code, DOC9.

 The Electricity Supply Emergency Code issued by the lead government department for energy emergencies (as amended from time to time) provides that in certain circumstances consumers are given a certain degree of “protection” when rota disconnections are implemented pursuant to a direction under the Energy Act 1976.
-No such protection can be given under the Grid Code or this section of the Distribution Code.
+No such protection can be given under the Grid Code or this section of the Distribution Code except:

+in relation to Customer Demand reduction by disconnection initiated by the DNO in accordance with DOC6.1.2 (b); and

+in relation to those Demand disconnection stages referred to in DOC6.4.3(a) and DOC6.4.3 (b) (i);

+in which case protection may be given, where technically feasible, to pre-designated protected sites, although, even in these situations, protection cannot be guaranteed.
+The list of pre-designated protected sites is compiled and kept up to date by DNOs in accordance with the terms set out in the Electricity Supply Emergency Code.

 DOC6.1.4 Connections between any Power Station comprising Power Generating Module(s) which comprise or contain BM Units which are active (ie submitting bid-offer data) in the Balancing Mechanism and a DNO’s Distribution System will not, as far as is possible, be disconnected by a DNO pursuant to the provisions of DOC6 insofar as that would interrupt supplies.

 (a) For the purpose of operation of the Power Station (including start-up and shutting down).